Discovery Process Decisions Testing Features Results Players Reflections Next Steps

 More iteration on the setup screen

 The setup screen is the first impression of the app.
-I had strong reference material — FIFA kick-off screens, TV highlights shows — but went straight into a layout without enough early exploration.
-That screen deserved more time.
+It deserved more time.
 It's the moment before the game starts and it should feel like one.

 Establish structure before visual richness

 I went deep into the colour palette and image-based backgrounds before the UI structure was stable.
 It looked good early, but made changes harder to make later.
-I'd lock the layout and mechanics first, then add visual richness once the structure was solid.
+Lock the layout and mechanics first, then add visual richness once the structure is solid.

 Simplify the Cup Heroes system earlier